cm-cc/mesmer/STANDALONE.md

 where parameters for the run can be set.
 Alternatively, an [input data card (`input-example`)](input-example) is provided and it can be fed as input by piping `./mesmer < input-example`.

+The order in which the input parameters and values are inserted in the data card or at the prompt is indifferent.
+If a parameter/value is missing, defaults are used.
+The only mandatory rule is that the last input must be `run`.

 The **`MESMER`** prompt	 looks like:

 ```